baaahs/lights/README.md

   * In the dialog window that opens, search for "G4P" then search for "Shapes 3D".
 Both are by Peter Lager because apparently he does good work.

 Unlike the python code, without those libraries the simulator won't run.
 The good news is that they are easy to install.

+Raspberry Pi Note:

+You need to first install the `python-pip` package using apt-get, then use pip to install the two dependencies.

 ## Getting Started